GetBodyWithEmbeddedObjectsEx Method

 PathBuildingMode As Long (optional) Specifies the method of creating and translating physical file paths of the attachments into URLs that substitute CIDs in HTML tags.
 Options supported:

 • 0 - REAL mode (default value).
 Physical file paths will be used in SRC attributes of the tags.
-VirtualPath must be equal to TempDirectoryPath (or omitted)
+VirtualPath must be equal to TempDirectoryPath (or omitted).
+In this mode files can get overwritten if there are inline attachments with the same filename.

 • 1 - DIRECT mode.
-VirtualPath must designate virtual path (e.g. "http://www.server.com/path_to_data") to the physical location of TempDirectoryPath (e.g. "c:\inetpub\wwwroot\data").
-Files are stored under real filenames
+VirtualPath must denote virtual path (e.g. "http://www.server.com/path_to_data") to the physical location of TempDirectoryPath (e.g. "c:\inetpub\wwwroot\data").
+Files are stored under real filenames.

-Options As Long (optional) Reserved for future use.
-Must be set to zero.
+Filter as Object (optional) Reserved for future use.
+Must be set to Nothing.

 Return value As String If successful, the result is a prepared body text.
 Otherwise, zero-length string is returned